The Canadian Cookie Monster

 • Mixing in oil before water keeps ingredients from clumping.

-• Do all mixing before adding flour, then fold the flour in with a spatula to keep cookies from getting tough.
+• Do as much mixing as possible before adding flour to keep cookies from getting tough.

 • Most doughs are easier to handle if they rest 5 minutes after mixing.

-• Flexible Teflon liners are perfect to keep cookies from sticking.
+• Flexible Teflon sheets are perfect to keep cookies from sticking.

 • A handy gadget to spoon out batter is a small mashed potato scoop.
-(You find them at restaurant supply stores; they come in many sizes since institutions use them for portion control.)
+(You find them at restaurant supply stores; they come in many sizes, institutions use them for portion control.)

 • Baking on double-layered sheets helps to keep the bottoms from getting over-baked; if you don't have them, keep the sheets well up in the oven.